-Indicator: An indicator is a specific, observable, and measurable characteristic that can be used to show the progress a project is making toward achieving a specific outcome.
+Indicator: A specific, observable, and measurable characteristic that can be used to show the progress a project is making toward achieving a specific outcome.
 Indicators are included in the project objective and must describe what will be changed by the objective's outcome.

-In-kind Contributions: The value of non-cash contributions that directly benefit a grant-supported project or program and are provided by non-federal third parties without charge to the recipient, the sub recipient, or a cost-type contractor under a grant or sub award.
-In-kind contributions may be in the form of real property, equipment, supplies or other expendable property, or goods and services directly benefiting and specifically identifiable to the project or program.
-Also known as Non-Federal Share.
-See 45 CFR §75.306, Cost Sharing or matching.
+In-kind contribution: The value of non-cash contributions that directly benefit a grant-supported project or program and are provided by non-federal third parties without charge to the recipient, the sub-recipient, or a cost-type contractor under a grant or sub award.
+In-kind contributions may be in the form of real property, equipment, supplies, other expendable property, or goods and services directly benefiting and specifically identifiable to the project or program.
+Also known as non-federal share.
+See 45 CFR §75.306, Cost Sharing or Matching.